-Docosahexaenoic acid (DHA) is an omega-3 fatty acid.
-It is found in cold water fatty fish, such as salmon.
+Docosahexaenoic acid (DHA) is an omega-3 fatty acid found in cold-water, fatty fish, such as salmon.
 It is also found in fish oil supplements, along with eicosapentaenoic acid (EPA).
 Vegetarian sources of DHA come from seaweed.

 Omega-3 fatty acids are good for your heart, and your body needs DHA for a healthy brain.
 Infants need DHA, especially during the first 6 months of their lives, so their brains, eyes, and nervous systems can develop as they should.
 DHA is found in breast milk and is added to some infant formula.

 Our bodies naturally make small amounts of DHA, but we must get the amounts we need from food or supplements.
 Most people in the Western world do not get enough omega-3 fatty acids in their diet.

 Because children need omega-3 fatty acids for their brains to develop properly, researchers have examined whether fish oil might reduce ADHD symptoms.
 So far, results have been mixed.

 Although some studies show that fish oil reduces symptoms of depression, it is not clear whether DHA by itself has the same effect.
 Other studies suggest EPA improves depression.